rdkcentral/rdkb-halif-bridge-util/docs/pages/BridgeUtilHalSpec.md

 If the vendor is going to log then it has to be logged in `xxx_vendor_hal.log` file name which can be placed in `/rdklogs/logs/` or `/var/tmp/` directory.

-Logging should be defined with log levels as per Linux standard logging.
+To ensure consistency with Linux standard logging, it is recommended that log levels be defined.

 ## Memory and performance requirements